Locally Owned & Operated

 Yes — bed bug removal is a service we offer.
 We use containment bags on affected items before loading to prevent spread.
 This is different from general pest-infested debris (rodent nesting, active infestations with live pests in structural materials).
 If you're dealing with bed bugs, mention it when you call so we can prepare the right protocol.

-Car batteries contain lead and sulfuric acid — they're hazardous.
-We don't take them.
+Car batteries contain lead and sulfuric acid — they're hazardous and we can't take them.
 AutoZone, O'Reilly, and Advance Auto Parts accept old car batteries at no charge, and in many cases give you a core credit.

 Empty, purged tanks are a gray area — 'empty' rarely means zero residue.
 We don't take propane tanks as a policy to avoid any risk.
 Exchange programs at hardware stores and home improvement centers are the right path for old tanks.